-The Committee was first established in 2007/8 and re-appointments have been made upon completion of the every contractual period.: The Municipal Finance Management Act (MFMA) 2003 (Act 56 of 2003) section 166(1)) give mandate to the Audit committee to provide Council with independent oversight and assistance in the areas of risk, control, compliance and financial reporting, and any other area that Council may request for strengthening oversight.
+The committee was first established in 2007/8 and re-appointed in August 2011: The Municipal Finance Management Act (MFMA) 2003 (Act 56 of 2003) section 166(1)) and it stands to provide Council with independent oversight and assistance in the areas of risk, control, compliance and financial reporting.
 The Audit Committee establishes the role and direction for the internal audit, and maximizes the benefits from the internal audit function.
-Mopani has had a shared Audit Committee for the District since 2007/08 financial year.
-At this stage the Audit Committee for the District focusses on District matters only.
+Mopani has had a shared Audit Committee for the District since 2007/08 financial year, the Audit Committee has had at least four meetings annually for each municipality.